sgeinitz/sgeinitz.github.io/index.md

 #### Spring'25
 - CS 4050: Algorithms and Algorithm Analysis
 - DSML 4220: Deep Learning

+#### Fall'24
+- CS 2240: Discrete Structures (Discrete Mathematics for CS)
+- CS 3120: Introduction to Machine Learning

-#### Past Course
+#### Other Courses
 - CS 4050: Algorithms and Algorithm Analysis
 - CS 39AA: Natural Language Processing w/ Deep Learning
 - CS 3240: Theory of Computation
 - CS 3250: Intro to Software Development Methods and Tools
-- CS 3120: Introduction to Machine Learning
-- CS 2240: Discrete Structures (Discrete Mathematics for CS)
 - CS 2050: Computer Science 2 - Data Structures

 ___

 ## Projects/Research
 For interested students, there are a few projects available to work on.
-There may be funding available to work on these, depending on the semester, but there is always the opportunity to extend these into a research project.
+There may be funding available to work on these depending on the semester, but there is always the opportunity to extend these into a research project.
 Within MSU, a project can culminate in publication in the [Rowdy Scholar](https://www.msudenver.edu/rowdy-scholar/), a presentation at the